-- Select ADVANCED > Advanced Setup > Port Forwarding/Port Triggering.
-The Port Forwarding/Port Triggering screen displays. - 5.
-Select the Port Forwarding radio button as the service type. - 6.
+4. Select ADVANCED > Advanced Setup > Port Forwarding/Port Triggering.

+- 5. Leave the Port Forwarding radio button selected as the service type. - 6.
 In the table, select the radio button next to the service name. - 7.
 Click the Delete Service button.